 Attorney Joseph Patituce and Attorney Megan Patituce filed a series of pre-trial motions on December 6, 2019, on behalf of Tevin Biles-Thomas, the brother of U.S. Olympic gymnast Simone Biles.
 In the court filings, our legal team claimed that our client was charged without evidence after being improperly questioned by police and prosecutors.

 At his police interrogation in February, our 25-year-old client asked to speak with a lawyer—not once, but three times—before Cleveland homicide detective Aaron Reese made him testify before a grand jury.
-Biles-Thomas didn’t initially bring an attorney with him because our client assumed he was going to provide a witness statement because his cousins was one of the murder victims.
+Biles-Thomas didn’t initially bring an attorney with him because our client assumed he was going to provide a witness statement because his cousin was one of the murder victims.

 “He had no idea he was a suspect,” Joseph Patituce told cleveland.com.
 “He just wanted to tell the officer what he saw that night, and the next thing he knew he was being told he was a suspect in a serious crime.”

 Reese informed our client that several witnesses had already testified to a grand jury and identified him or another man as the shooter and advised him to go along with the witness accounts or face consequences.
-Additionally, since our client is in the U.S Army, Reese told Biles-Thomas that he could be subject to a court martial and also said something about our client’s deceased grandfather to elicit a confession.
+Additionally, since our client is in the U.S. Army, Reese told Biles-Thomas that he could be subject to a court martial and also said something about our client’s deceased grandfather to elicit a confession.

 “Detective Reese perverted the sacred duty of the Grand Jury by turning it into a cudgel which he wielded against Mr. Biles-Thomas,” Megan Patituce wrote in one of the motions.